 Watercolours and washi tape* resistance painting

 *Washi tape is like masking tape only much less sticky and far easier to put on and off.
 I got mine online from Amazon for £1.25 for 8 rolls!

 1. Choose what colour paper you want to use.
 This will be the final colour of the lines of your picture.
 This is an interesting part for children to think about.

 2. Use the washi tape to create a simple line drawing of part of the nativity story.
-I did this Behtlehem town scene with a stable and manger and hills in the background in less than 5 minutes.
-My four year old even did half the tape.
+I did this Bethlehem town scene with a stable and manger and hills in the background in less than 5 minutes.
+My four-year-old even did half the tape.
 It’s really easy.

-5. Peel of the washi tape.
-I thought this would be tricky, but even my 2 year old could do it without tearing the paper.
+5. Peel off the washi tape.
+I thought this would be tricky, but even my 2-year-old could do it without tearing the paper.

 Tah-dah!
-Lovely painting of the nativity.
+A lovely painting of the nativity.
 Use it to share the story together and on cards or even gift wrap.

 I did one myself too, and it was very satisfying: a lovely piece of art which is simple and quite quick to do.
 You might like to enjoy doing one first before you invite the children to join in 😉